top of page

 “The soul is born where the ego dies.”

-It’s not surrender to evil — it’s surrender of control.
+It’s not surrender to evil, it’s surrender of control, like I let go and let God, again.

 Because resistance can harden the heart - and a hardened heart cannot hear God.